 This will last approximately 2 hours, we will take some measures of body composition and you will perform a short (approximately 24 minutes) sub-maximal exercise test on a stationary bike.

 These will last for approximately 5 hours.
 You will have blood samples and a muscle biopsy (optional) taken before and after 1 hour of exercise.
 You will be given either a carbohydrate drink, vitamin B3 or a placebo to take at various time points.
 You will then be provided with a lunch in which we will assess how much you eat.

-We are looking for men and women who meet the following criteria:
+We are looking for women who meet the following criteria: